BordiaS/bordias.github.io/index.md

 ### Professional Background
 I am working as NLP Research Engineer at Verisk Analytics on Muti-hop reasoning, Information Extraction and Natural Language Generation in NLP .
 I completed Master's in Computer Science from [New York University’s](http://www.nyu.edu/) [Courant Institute of Mathmatical Sciences](https://cs.nyu.edu/home/index.html) in 2019.
 I was advised by Prof. Samuel R.Bowman.
 I was also part of [ML^2 Group](https://wp.nyu.edu/ml2/) at [CILVR Lab](https://wp.nyu.edu/cilvr/).
 Broadly, my research interests are machine learning and natural language processing.

-Outside of NLP, I have experience as financial analyst where I used modeled Structured Finance products such as CBOs, CLOs, Synthetic Structures for over 3.5 years at Deutsche Bank after graduating from [Indian Institute of Technology, Kharagpur](http://www.iitkgp.ac.in/).
+Outside of NLP, I modeled Structured Finance products such as CBOs, CLOs, Synthetic Structures for over 3.5 years at Deutsche Bank after graduating from [Indian Institute of Technology, Kharagpur](http://www.iitkgp.ac.in/).
 I was instrumental in [Industry Buying](https://www.industrybuying.com/)'s growth from 30 to over 300 employees and from series A to series B funding in a brief span of 9 months in year 2015.
-I have also  worked as data science consultant for multiple clients in Healthcare, Telecom and Retail Industry.
+I have also  worked as data science consultant for multiple clients in Healthcare, Telecom and Retail Industry in US.

 ### Publications/Projects